gregsoares/OLDgregsoares.com/README.md

 In the project directory, you can run:

-### `npm client-install`

-"npm install --prefix" --> install all nodeJs modules in client

 ### `npm test`

-"mocha || true" --> Launches all tests in ./test/ folder.
+"test" --> Launches all .test.js files using: jest --coverage --watchAll --detectOpenHandles

 ### `npm start`

 Starts the server-side only - Deployment Mode -

-### `npm run dev`
+### `npm run server`

-runs: "npm run server" && "npm run client " together, allowing both server and client side to execute with one command.
+Starts the server-side only - Development Mode - nodemon --inspect ./bin/www